elsassph/webpack-haxe-example/readme.md

 1. Common compiler options

-	Those should include the `Stub.modules()` macro which does the JS modification previously described, and finishing by `--each` to start defining builds.
+	Those should include the `Stub.modules()` macro which does tiny (but immportant) JS modification to each JS produced, followed by `--each` to start defining modules' builds.

-		-cp src
+		-cp src/haxe
 		-debug
 		--macro util.Stub.modules()
 		--each